p-lambda/dsir/README.md

 This target dataset should be in jsonl format -- it can also be a dataset from HuggingFace Datasets.
 Note that our current workflow requires about 3TB of storage space --- we're working on reducing this!
 1. Create a virtualenv using `requirements.txt`: `virtualenv .venv; source .venv/bin/activate; pip install -r requirements.txt`
 2. Download The Pile to `PILE_PATH` and change the corresponding variables in `config.sh`.
 3. Run preprocessing on The Pile: Go to `preprocessing/` and run `run_slurm.sh`.
+After these jobs finish, run `combine.sh`.
 You can also use `run.sh` directly with the arguments from the Slurm command.
 This only needs to be run once.
 4. Precompute quality filter stats: Go to `preprocessing/quality_scores/` and run `run_slurm_quality_stats.sh`.
 This only needs to be run once.
 (We're working on removing/streamlining steps 3 and 4.
 Stay tuned!)
 5. Run DSIR: Go to `data_selection/`.
 An example is in `run_cmds.sh`.
 For new target datasets, some information about which fields in the dataset to use should be placed in the `dsname_to_args` dictionary at the top of the `is_pipeline.py` file.
 Many of the steps in DSIR can be cached and will only run the first time.
 For example, resampling a different number of examples with the same target dataset uses cached importance weights.